-XTI Aircraft is moving towards the production of the “fastest and most range VTOL in the world”, with certification and the start of full-scale production expected by the end of 2024.
+XTI Aircraft is moving towards producing the "world's fastest and most range VTOL", with certification and full-scale production commencing by the end of 2024.

 The VTOL Trifan 600 will fly up to eight passengers in a huge range: up to 750 miles (1.200 km).
 The speed also promises to be impressive: up to 345 mph (555 km / h).

 Masters of the sky

 These big "eagles" would really dominate the electric VTOL space; Trifan's range is seven times that promised by most urban eVTOLs, but the XTI one is not a pure eVTOL.

 Instead of a simple battery-powered electric thruster it will house a hybrid system, using high-powered batteries to manage takeoff and landing, but employing a GE catalytic turboprop engine to extend its flight range.

 So it might be the fastest, longest-range VTOL, but if we open the field to include fossil fuels, well, the Soviets had "Yak" VTOL fighters that operated 50 years ago flying longer distances at respectable speeds. .

 In any case, the company accelerates the procedures for the start of the project

 “We are very confident that we will be the first commercial long-range fixed-wing vertical take-off and landing aircraft.
 The market has been waiting for this for a long time,” says Bob LaBelle, CEO of XTI Aircraft.